 “When women’s education was mainly focused on typing and home economics, not intellectual rigor, the students at the Northampton Schools for Girls rose to meet every challenge–for example, seniors completed summer reading assignments that often exceeded thirty books,” she said.
 “During World War II, worker shortages on local farms created a need for additional potato farmers.
 Northampton School girls answered the call, and woke up at dawn each morning to harvest potatoes and asparagus before arriving to English class.”

-The incredible accomplishments of the alumna of the NSFG are not to be overlooked or forgotten.
+The incredible accomplishments of the alumnae of the NSFG are not to be overlooked or forgotten.
 Students and faculty believe it is important to preserve the pillars on which the school was founded, and continue to leave the legacy Whitaker and Bement would have wanted.

 “In the conversations we’ve been having about celebrating this 100th anniversary, it’s actually really important to me that it is not just girls who are preserving this history,” he said.
 “I think it is a responsibility for all people on campus to preserve it, because we have all benefited from the fact that the Northampton School for Girls joined Williston.”